The Best Places To Go Whale Watching On The Oregon Coast

 Wrap up your trip (or kick off your trip northbound) at Harris Beach State Park near Brookings.
 Whales can be spotted here during the winter and spring, but their RV campground is open all year round.
 The park has full hookup sites, as well as restrooms, showers, a playground, and several trails that will lead you down to the beach.

-You can learn more about gray whales and their migration from TheWhaleTrail.org.
+You can learn more about whale watching on the Oregon Coast and their migration from TheWhaleTrail.org.